jckuri/Addresses/README.md

 ```

 You should create a local file called `api-key.txt` containing your API key to
 the Google Maps API.
-The `api-key.txt` is in the `.gitignore` list.
+The file `api-key.txt` is in the `.gitignore` list.

 ## Usage